What to Put on a Resume (Ranked by What ATS Reads First)

 How to build your skills section:

-• Order them by prominence in the posting — the first 5 skills get 3 times the attention.
+- Order them by prominence in the posting — skills listed first get the most attention.

 Rebuild this section for every application.
 A skills section that is not tailored to the specific job description is actively hurting your ATS score.
-For a complete keyword strategy, see our Resume Keywords Field Guide.
+The Resume Keywords Guide covers keyword strategy in depth.

 Section 5: Education

-Education carries about 8% of your ATS weight — not high, but enough to matter.
-And for entry-level candidates, it can be the deciding section.
+Education carries less ATS weight than Skills or Experience, but it still matters — especially for entry-level candidates, where it can be the deciding section.
 For experienced professionals, it is a quick checkbox: does this person have the required degree?

 What to include: